How to Get Rid of Scale Insects on Houseplants

 While applying chemical treatments, ensure safety for yourself and your household.
 Wear protective gear, like gloves and a mask.
 Spray in a well-ventilated area, or better yet, outdoors if possible.
 Always follow label instructions for dosage and application frequency, and keep all pesticides out of the reach of children and pets.
 Remember, the key to effective control is thorough coverage since the product needs to contact the insect to work.

-How To Use Chemical Treatments Safely And Effectively
+How to Use Chemical Treatments Safely and Effectively

 Preventive Measures